zeroknightdx/ops_201_Challenge/README.md

 # Foundations of Computer Operations
-this is a collection of my ops 201 Challenges.
+this is a collection of my Foundations of Computer Operations.

 [Challenge 02]()